310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Mizusaba unknown %}
-Haitai~…♪
+Haitai~…♪[^36]

-But no worries, there’s no need to speak in Okinawan dialect with me~.
-We also like to use the mainland’s language thanks to our westernized “Nii-sama’s”[^11] influence.
+But no worries, there’s no need to speak in Okinawan dialect with me\~.
+We also like to use the mainland’s language thanks to our westernized “Nii-nii’s” influence.[^11]

-In fact, kids might not even understand you if you talk in Okinawan dialect~…♪
+In fact, kids might not even understand you if you talk in Okinawan dialect\~…♪
 {% endbubble %}

 {% img /img/es/eventstory/stellamaris/tetoraorigcg.jpg %}